 Here in the tiny, the heat and freedom of summer is upon us.
 Between decompressing with friends new and old, zooming up and down Portland to Eugene, sitting in and out of spaces large and small – in the last month the tiny has informed many contrasts.
 It also made a few more media appearances – here and here.
 A good friend observed the paradox of my tiny house life: it isolates, but also forces me to seek out, interact with, and use community more.
 The tiny house, like much I am attracted to, is a unification of opposites- it is small, but allows a larger, more full life; it is an intimately personal choice but has great impact for public, academic and private selves; and while the tiny house seems simple, it complicates many things, theoretical and practical; it is always a recursive lesson in self-awareness.
 Like any good pun.

 So, to all my community, near and far, I hope summer is sending you ray-riding and reveling.
-Suns up.
+The sun is definitely up!

 And, I know this is a little tardy but, as promised in my last post, here are links to information about some of my favorite talks from ASLE: